South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

 South Carolina Performance Insights (2022-23)

-- The Gamecocks' +1057 scoring differential last season (outscoring opponents by 28.5 points per game) was a result of putting up 80.3 points per game (seventh in college basketball) while allowing 51.8 per outing (fourth in college basketball).
+- The Gamecocks put up 80.3 points per game (seventh in college basketball) last season while giving up 51.8 per outing (fourth in college basketball).
+They had a +1057 scoring differential and outscored opponents by 28.5 points per game.

-- South Carolina put up 80.0 points per game last year in conference action, which was 0.3 fewer points per game than its season average (80.3).
+- Offensively, South Carolina averaged 80 points per game last season in conference action.
+To compare, its season average (80.3 points per game) was 0.3 PPG higher.

-- Offensively the Gamecocks fared better at home last season, putting up 84.8 points per game, compared to 77.2 per game in road games.
+- The Gamecocks posted 84.8 points per game when playing at home last season, compared to 77.2 points per game away from home, a difference of 7.6 points per contest.

-- Defensively South Carolina played better at home last season, allowing 46.9 points per game, compared to 54.2 in road games.
+- Defensively South Carolina played better in home games last year, allowing 46.9 points per game, compared to 54.2 on the road.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.